nachivpn/nbe-course/README.md

 Course on Normalization by Evaluation at the Chalmers CSE department, in principle for PhD students.

-## Dates
+## Course plan and Dates

 The course will take place during 2019 LP2 - LP3 starting 24th October until end of November.

-- ...
-- ...

-## Course plan

-The course consists of three meetings which will take place weekly every (TBD, Friday?) at (TBD, 13.15?) in room (TBD), starting (TBD, 25th October?).
+The proposed plan is three meetings, which will take place weekly every (TBD, Friday?) at (TBD, 13.15?) in room (TBD), starting (TBD, 25th October?).
 The goal of these meetings is to facilitate discussions on introductory topics.
 Here's a tentative plan:

 * Meeting 1: Introduction to NbE for simply-typed and untyped lambda calculi
 * Meeting 2: NbE implementation techniques (Kripke-style vs "gensym") + Different flavors of normalization (WHNF, without eta rules, etc.)
 * Meeting 3: NbE semantics + Extensions of NbE (for sums, dependent types, System F, etc.)

 Every participant is expected to read atleast two papers from the [list of papers](papers.md), and give a presentation on them at the [ITC](https://github.com/InitialTypes/Club/wiki) meeting on the 28th of November.

-More details on the presentation to follow.
+More details on the presentation to follow later.

 ## Examination